 As these organizations became more efficient, their people became less engaged.
 Eventually, their ability to respond to change lagged and innovation suffered.

-Gone was the hierarchy where employees followed orders without question; instead, every voice was equal and every voice was valued.
-Because they had proximity to the situation, problem solving and decision making became the group’s responsibility.
+Gone was the organizational system whereby employees followed orders without question; instead, every voice was equal and every voice was valued.
+Because they had proximity to the situation, problem-solving and decision-making became the group’s responsibility.

-The community invited everyone to provide insight and direction and the process seemed to be more important than the results.
-The theory was that this process would inspire innovative ideas from any person in the company rather than rely on a charismatic commander.
+The community invited everyone to provide insight and direction, and the process seemed to be more important than the results.
+The theory was that this process would inspire innovative ideas from any person in the company, rather than relying on a charismatic commander.

 If the answer is not a CEOcracy (authoritarian ruled by a CEO) or communal, ruled by consensus, what is the solution to maintaining efficiency while engaging the workforce, keeping pace with a rapidly changing world, and inspiring innovation?